xenanetworks/tdl-xoa-driver/docs/source/getting_started/installation.rst

     .. code-block:: doscon
         :caption: Build XOA Python API wheel in Windows environment for distribution.

-        [tdl_xoa_driver]> python setup.py bdist_wheel
+        [xoa_driver]> python setup.py bdist_wheel

 .. tab:: macOS/Linux

     .. code-block:: console
         :caption: Build XOA Python API wheel in macOS/Linux environment for distribution.

-        [tdl_xoa_driver]$ python3 setup.py bdist_wheel
+        [xoa_driver]$ python3 setup.py bdist_wheel

 .. important::

-    If you install XOA Core from the source code, you need to install XOA Python API (PyPI package name `tdl_xoa_driver <https://pypi.org/project/xoa-python-api/>`_) separately.
+    If you install XOA Core from the source code, you need to install XOA Python API (PyPI package name `xoa_driver <https://pypi.org/project/xoa-python-api/>`_) separately.
 This is because XOA Python API is treated as a 3rd-party dependency of XOA Core.
 You can go to `XOA Python API <https://github.com/xenanetworks/open-automation-python-api>`_ repository to learn how to install it.

 Uninstall and Remove Unused Dependencies